calebtran7/Electronic-Purchases/README.md

 # Technology Sales: Project Overview

-In this guided project, I take a data set of technology sales and utilize tools such as Python Pandas and matplotlib to explore the data and answer hypothetical business questions.
+In this project, I take a data set of technology sales and utilize tools such as Python Pandas and matplotlib to explore the data and answer hypothetical business questions.

 ## The Data's Contents